1. Build the Know, Like and Trust Factor

 The answer isn’t just the product results.
 The answer includes all of the feelings and desires that come with that product and the results.

-By building your people to people business skills, you fulfill those additional needs.
+By building your relationship marketing skills, you fulfill those additional needs.
 You provide more than just a product or service, you provide an experience.

 To create an experience, highlight your customer’s successes, answer questions promptly (whether through social media, email or phone), and respond to concerns instead of reacting to them.
 To respond to a concern means that you find a way answer the question that empowers your company AND the person making the concern.